rmm5t/mkv2m4v/README.md

 # mkv2m4v

-Converts movies from MKV (Matroska Media Container) format into a format compatible with Apple TVs.
+Converts audio and video tracks from a MKV (Matroska Media Container) container into a format compatible with Apple TVs.

 It will attempt to pass thru as many codecs as possible.